emsif84/churn_prediction/README.md

 ![Total Distribution of Churn among tenure](/assets/img/Total_Distribution_of_Churn_among_tenure.png)

-This very high proportion apply only to customers with a month-to-month contract due to their not existing minimal contract duration.
+This very high proportion apply soley to customers with a month-to-month contract due to their not existing minimal contract duration.
 Furthermore because of the high volume of month-to-month contracts at the same time.<br><br>

 The most influential variables on churn have contract type,online security and tech support (moderat relationship).
 The lowest relationship with churn have multiple lines, phone service and gender.